 - UiPath tag name should not be present in the ID/ dlls.

 - If the content is localized, “Languages” should be specified, even if the field is marked as Optional.

-- A user guide document containing the necessary information to run the automation.
+- A user guide document containing the necessary information to run the automation should be provided.
 Here is a sample user guide template that can be downloaded and updated with the relevant information.

-- A video demo showing execution of automation with UiPath Studio or UiPath Assistant.
+- A video demo showing the execution of the automation with UiPath Studio or UiPath Assistant should be provided.
 The guidelines for creating the video can be found on this page.

 To test whether a process developed using UiPath Studio is compatible with UiPath Assistant, the first step is to install the NuGet package of that process in the UiPath Assistant.

 - To install or update the NuGet package from the Orchestrator feed, the robot must be connected to the Orchestrator.